CircuitVerse/CircuitVerse/SETUP.md

 ## Tests

 Before making a pull request, it is a good idea to check that all tests are passing locally.

-To run the system tests, run `bundle exec rspec`
+- To run the system tests, run `bundle exec rspec` .
+- To run the simulator tests, run `yarn run test` .

 **Note:** To pass the system tests, you need the [Chrome Browser](https://www.google.com/chrome/) installed.